-Bella Hadid Flaunts Amazing Body Alongside BFF Kendall Jenner in Hot Bikini Snaps
+Bella Hadid Flaunts Amazing Body Alongside BFF Kendall Jenner In Hot Bikini Snaps

 Fans were quick to show their approval in the comment section.
 The photos amassed more than 56,000 likes and hundreds of comments under 30 minutes.

-The Instagram photo is the result of Bella Hadid and Kendall Jenner spending Labor Day weekend together playing rosé pong and eating hot dogs, all while scantily clad in bikinis, as reported by Yahoo.
+The Instagram photo is the result of Bella Hadid and Kendall Jenner spending Labor Day weekend together playing rose pong and eating hot dogs, all while scantily clad in bikinis, as reported by Yahoo.

 Hadid and Jenner may be enjoying and living up the last few days of summer before they have to start preparing for one of the busiest times of the year: fashion week season.
 Hadid and Jenner are expected to hit the high-fashion catwalks around the globe starting first with New York Fashion Week, which kicks off tomorrow.